Fiewor/star-card/README.md

 The [importance](https://www.uniprint.com.au/blogs/news/why-it-s-important-to-report-hazards-in-the-workplace#:~:text=Why%20Is%20Hazard%20Reporting%20Important,creating%20a%20safe%20working%20environment.&text=Most%20importantly%2C%20it%20ensures%20that,quality%20data%20to%20be%20collected) of reporting hazards cannot be over-emphasized so we aim to make the process easier and more efficient.
 ### Here is how it works:
 The workplace hero (supervisor or employee) who is witnessing an hazard
-  - opens the web app,
+  - opens the web app
-  - signs up
+  - signs up to create an organisational workspace
+  - logs into their workspace account using their newly created account details
+  - gets access to the dashboard from where the user can
-  - fills a web form to make prioritized reports of hazards as text, picture and/or video format.
+    - add report by filling a form to make reports of hazards in form of text, picture and/or video format.
-  - then submits.
+    - add employee access so other employees within the organisation can also submit risk reports
+  - the information entered in these reports are then displayed in a visually in the dashboard.
+  - p.s: in a future version of the app, the dashboard display will be more visually appealing through the use of pie charts, bar graphs and other visual aids that help present the data better.
-- The data submitted is displayed on a dashboard for first responders to evaluate and prioritize hazard reports.
+- The compiled dashboard information is now accesible for first responders and other authotities involved to evaluate, prioritize hazard reports and mitigate/handle such hazards appropriately.

 ## The Architecture: